 PART TWO: IT’S NOT PARANOIA IF THEY’RE REALLY OUT TO GET YOU (OR, STEP-BY-STEP INSTRUCTIONS INCLUDING DISASTER MITIGATION)

 This post is to walk you through applying X++ application updates for Dynamics 365 for Finance and Operations.
-As of this writing, there is a Microsoft wiki page documenting how to do so, but it’s slightly out of date… and, more significantly, it does not cover the preventative measures I recommend to avoid hoarking your development environment (or worse your source control) if you need to yank the hotfix back out.
+As of this writing, there is a Microsoft wiki page documenting how to do so, but it’s slightly out of date… and, more significantly, it doesn’t emphasize the preventative measures you can use to avoid hoarking your development environment (or worse your source control) if you need to yank the hotfix back out.

 Before reading this, you should understand what application update hotfixes (versus binary update hotfixes) are, and the general documented steps for applying them.
 You should also be aware that things can go wrong, and sometimes you need to remove them from your development VM, or pull them back out of source control even after they’ve been deployed.
 Part one of this blog post series covers some of these subjects, but I assume basic competence with source control.

 Step “Zero”: Have Microsoft application code in source control